 Second level appeal

 A second-level appeal process is available for those who would like reconsideration of the original decision.
+A second level appeal may only be submitted once the first level appeal decision has been rendered.
 The Appeals Board is composed of representatives from faculty, staff, and students.

-Note: To be eligible, you must submit the Appeals Board form and proof of payment within 10 business days from the date the initial appeal was adjudicated.
+Note: To be eligible, you must submit the Second Level Appeals Board form and proof of payment within 10 business days from the date the initial appeal was adjudicated.